ctrlShiftBryan/rr-7-starter/README.md

 # Welcome to React Router!

+# FileScope

+FileScope is a developer utility tool designed to enhance code management and optimization through intelligent file searching and token analysis.

+## Features

+### Smart Search Mode
+- Rapidly locate files across your codebase using flexible search criteria
+- Stream search results in real-time as matches are found
+- Intelligently prioritize results based on relevance and search patterns

+### Token Analysis Mode
+- Visualize your codebase as an interactive tree structure
+- Calculate and display LLM token counts for individual files and directories
+- Build and manage ignore lists to exclude irrelevant files from analysis
+- Optimize your projects for token efficiency and cost management

+## Interface
+FileScope provides an intuitive browser-based GUI that allows you to:
+- Switch seamlessly between search and token analysis modes
+- Enter search queries and parameters with autocomplete support
+- View streaming results in a clean, organized format
+- Export findings for documentation or further analysis

+Perfect for developers working with large codebases or LLM-powered applications where token management is essential.

+---
+*This project was initialized using the following React Router template:*

 A modern, production-ready template for building full-stack React applications using React Router.

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/remix-run/react-router-templates/tree/main/default)